temasictfic/Cub3d/README.md

 ## Features

 - Full 3D graphics rendering using raycasting.
-- Textured walls and sprites for a realistic environment.
+- Textured walls and animated sprites for a realistic environment.
 - Real-time player movement and interactions.
 - Adjustable screen resolution and field of view.
 - Map parsing from a configuration file.
-- Dynamic lighting and shadows.
-- Sound effects to enhance the gameplay experience.

 ## Installation